The Clan Marjoribanks Society Gatherings

 Our performance is the second one on Saturday 12th August, at 10.30pm.

-The other chief on duty for that performance is the chief of the
+The other chiefs on duty for that performance are the chiefs of the

-the parade onto the Castle Esplanade, after which they will take their
+will parade onto the Castle Esplanade, after which they will take their seats.

 Andrew Marjoribanks of that Ilk,